electricintel/snakecoin-2/README.md

 This is a port of the code from that article to PHP.

+You can also check another PHP port from [Niels Braczek ](https://github.com/GreenCape/SnakeCoin)

 ## Try It!

 To run the demo, just type